 SBCCD is an important employer in the SBCCD Service Area.
-In FY 2013-14, the district employed 1,388 full-time and parttime faculty and staff.
-Of these, 76% lived in the SBCCD Service Area.
-Total payroll at SBCCD was \$67.3 million, much of which was spent in the region for groceries, rent, dining out, clothing, and other household expenses.
+In FY 2016-17, the district employed 1,327 full-time and part-time faculty and staff.
+Of these, 100% lived in the SBCCD Service Area.
+Total payroll at SBCCD was \$88 million, much of which was spent in the region for groceries, rent, dining out, clothing, and other household expenses.

 SBCCD is itself a large-scale buyer of goods and services.
-In FY 2013-14 the district spent \$15.4 million to cover its expenses for facilities, professional services, and supplies.
+In FY 2016-17, the district spent \$103.5 million to cover its expenses for facilities, professional services, and supplies.
+This includes expenditures by KVCR-FM/TV and the Economic Development and Corporate Training Center.

-SBCCD added \$77.4 million in added income to the region during the analysis year as a result of its day-to-day operations.
+SBCCD added \$166.7 million in income to the region during the analysis year as a result of its day-to-day operations.
 This figure represents the district's payroll, the multiplier effects generated by the spending of the district and its employees, and a downward adjustment to account for funding that the district received from state and local sources.
+The \$166.7 million in added income is equivalent to supporting 2,417 jobs.

-IMPACT OF STUDENT SPENDING
+STUDENT SPENDING IMPACT

-Around 4% of students attending SBCCD originated from outside the region in FY 2013-14.
-Some of these students relocated to the SBCCD Service Area.
+Around 3% of students attending SBCCD originated from outside the region in FY 2016-17, and some of these students relocated to the SBCCD Service Area to attend SBCCD.
 These students would not have come to the region if the district did not exist.
-In addition, a number of in-region students would have left the area for other education opportunities if not for the existence of SBCCD.
-While attending the district, these retained students spent \$35.2 million to purchase groceries, rent accommodation, pay for transportation, and so on.
-A significant portion of these expenditures occurred in the region, generating \$16.4 million in added income in the region economy during the analysis year.
+In addition, a number of in-region students would have left the area for other educational opportunities if not for the existence of SBCCD.
+While attending the district, these relocated and retained students spent \$55.7 million to purchase groceries, rent accommodation, pay for transportation, and so on.
+A significant portion of these expenditures occurred in the region, generating \$52 million in added income in the regional economy during the analysis year, which is equivalent to supporting 914 jobs.